- Prater Vienna is among the 5 best rated Tourist Attractions in Vienna.

 Although the amusement park constitutes only a tiny part of the Prater in Vienna, a world full of roller coasters, ghost trains, and attractions of all kinds awaits its visitors.
-Entertainment is guaranteed, as there are highlights for everyone, such as a Madame Tussauds, a 5D Cinema, numerous rides, neat restaurants, attractions and activities for children, a free fall tower, a hall of mirrors and others.
+Entertainment is guaranteed, as there are highlights for everyone, such as a Madame Tussauds, a 5D Cinema, numerous rides, great restaurants, attractions and activities for children, a free fall tower, a hall of mirrors and others.

-The institution dates back to the times of Austrian Empire, when in 1766 Emperor Joseph II. declared the area of the Prater open to public.
+The institution dates back to the times of the Austrian Empire, when in 1766 Emperor Joseph II. declared the area of the Prater open to public.
 Moreover, he allowed the establishment of cafés and bowling alleys, which led to the beginnings of today's Wurstelprater.

 From the south, the east and the west, visitors take the A23 in the direction of Prague (Prag/Brünn) and exit at Handelskai/Messezentrum.
 Visitors from the north take the Donauuferautobahn A22 to the exit Reichsbrücke.